-The Macao paper wasp is a large social wasp that is exotic to the Cocos (Keeling) Islands and mainland Australia.
+The Macao paper wasp is a large social wasp that has become established on the Cocos (Keeling) Islands.

-What residents and visitors can do to help with eradication
+What residents and visitors can do to manage Macao paper wasp

-Also, if you are moving goods off any of these islands, you need to make sure that there are no wasps or nests on the goods or vessels.
-We need to prevent this wasp from getting to the mainland.
+If you are moving goods off any of these islands, it is important that you make sure that there are no wasps or nests on the goods or vessels.
+This will help prevent the wasp from infesting other places.

-If you do think you have seen this wasp on the mainland, you need to call the national Exotic Plant Pest Hotline urgently, on
+If you think you have seen this wasp in other parts of Australia, please call the national Exotic Plant Pest Hotline urgently, on 1800 084 881.

 About the Macao paper wasp

 Macao paper wasps are up to 24 millimetres long, deep yellow in colour with yellow antennae and legs.

 They build large papery honeycomb nests in trees and on houses.

 Macao paper wasps look like native paper wasps, which also live in the Cocos (Keeling) Islands, but are bigger and form larger nests than native wasps.
 Sometimes these nests contain several hundred wasps and can be up to 50 centimetres across.

 These wasps have a painful sting, and are more aggressive than native wasps, particularly when defending their nests.